Combinatorial game theory

-An important notion in combinatorial game theory is that of the solved game.
-For example, tic-tac-toe is considered a solved game, as it can be proven that any game will result in a draw if both players play optimally.
-Deriving similar results for games with rich combinatorial structures is difficult.
-For instance, in 2007 it was announced that checkers has been weakly solved—optimal play by both sides also leads to a draw—but this result was a computer-assisted proof.
-Other real world games are mostly too complicated to allow complete analysis today, although the theory has had some recent successes in analyzing Go endgames.
-Applying combinatorial game theory to a position attempts to determine the optimum sequence of moves for both players until the game ends, and by doing so discover the optimum move in any position.
-In practice, this process is torturously difficult unless the game is very simple.
+A key concept in combinatorial game theory is that of the solved game.
+For instance, tic-tac-toe is solved in that optimal play by both participants always results in a draw.
+Determining such outcomes for more complex games is significantly more difficult.
+Notably, in 2007, checkers was announced to be weakly solved, with perfect play by both sides leading to a draw; however, this result required a computer-assisted proof.
+Many real-world games remain too complex for complete analysis, though combinatorial methods have shown some success in the study of Go endgames.
+In combinatorial game theory, analyzing a position means finding the best sequence of moves for both players until the game ends, but this becomes extremely difficult for anything more complex than simple games.

-It can be helpful to distinguish between combinatorial "mathgames" of interest primarily to mathematicians and scientists to ponder and solve, and combinatorial "playgames" of interest to the general population as a form of entertainment and competition.
-However, a number of games fall into both categories.
-Nim, for instance, is a playgame instrumental in the foundation of combinatorial game theory, and one of the first computerized games.
-Tic-tac-toe is still used to teach basic principles of game AI design to computer science students.
+It is useful to distinguish between combinatorial "mathgames"—games of primary interest to mathematicians and scientists for theoretical exploration—and "playgames," which are more widely played for entertainment and competition.
+Some games, such as Nim, straddle both categories.
+Nim played a foundational role in the development of combinatorial game theory and was among the earliest games to be programmed on a computer.
+Tic-tac-toe continues to be used in teaching fundamental concepts of game AI design to computer science students.